Academic Catalog

 V. Interim Administrative Action

-The Associate Dean of Students, or designee, may impose interim administrative action, including suspension, for a reasonable period of time and prior to final resolution of the disciplinary process.
+The Dean of Students, or designee, may impose interim administrative action, including suspension, for a reasonable period of time and prior to final resolution of the disciplinary process.
 Interim administrative action may include suspension, denial of access, removal from on-campus housing, changes to academic schedule or housing assignment, no contact orders, and/or other restrictions.

 VI.
 Overview of Conduct Procedures